devonlineco/ansible-roles/README.md

  * vscode
  * scm_breeze

- Using digital ocean and cloudinit, modify user: , password: , oublic_key inside cloudinit and paste it in UserData in DO.
+ Using digital ocean and cloudinit, modify user: , password: , public_key inside cloudinit and paste it in UserData in DO.

  Start a droplet with the cloud init.
 Once finished you should be able to connect to the VNC session.